Hyperflame1296/mcwss-api/readme.md

 - This only works for all clients connected to the WebSocket server.

 ### playerBounce *(PlayerBounced)*
-Fires whenever the player bounces on a slime block, bed, or any other bouncy block.
+Fires whenever the player bounces on a slime block, bed, or any other bounceable block.
 - This only works for all clients connected to the WebSocket server.

 ### entitySpawn *(EntitySpawned)*
-Fires whenever you spawn something, via spawn egg or command.
+Fires whenever a player spawns something, via spawn egg or command.
 - This only works for all clients connected to the WebSocket server.

 ### itemCompleteUse *(ItemUsed)*
-Fires whenever you finish using an item.
+Fires whenever a player finish using an item.
+- If the item being used shoots a projectile, the `item` property will instead be the ammo used to shoot the projectile.
 - This only works for all clients connected to the WebSocket server.

 ### itemUse *(ItemInteracted)*